Contrast-Security-OSS/docs/content/user/vulns/ManageVulns.md

 There are a few different ways to narrow findings and focus on the vulnerabilities that matter to you.

-* To see all vulnerabilities in the a certain category - such as vulnerabilities that are open or pending review - use the dropdown menu by the vulnerability count above the grid to choose the appropriate quick view.
+* To see all vulnerabilities in a certain category - such as vulnerabilities that are open or pending review - use the dropdown menu by the vulnerability count above the grid to choose the appropriate quick view.
 The grid defaults to **All**.

 * To find specific vulnerabilities, click on the **search** tool above the grid, and type the name or tag of the vulnerability you want to locate.